SABR Style Guide

 Spellings of words follow Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Style rules follow the Chicago Manual of Style, 16th edition.
 Grammar rules follow Words into Type, 3rd edition.

 Abbreviations for baseball terms do not require periods.
 These abbreviations also are acceptable within a sentence, on second or subsequent mention.
 Do not start a sentence with an abbreviation.
-It is always encouraged to spell out terms if there is any possibility of confusion arising from the use of an abbreviation or if the use of too many abbreviations has turned your paragraph into alphabet soup.
+Spell out terms if there is any possibility of confusion arising from the use of an abbreviation or if the use of too many abbreviations has turned your paragraph into alphabet soup.

 AA is acceptable for nineteenth-century American Association.

 AL (not A.L.), NL, FL for major leagues, but spell out on first mention.

-AS should be spelled out for All-Star game.
+AS should be spelled out for the All-Star Game.

 BA, not B.A., for batting average.
 Should be spelled out in an article unless the term appears often.
 In that case BA can be used.